pantaluna/esp32_hcsr501_pir_sensor_deep_sleep_udp_using_lib/README.md

 ## Wiring Instructions
+Go to the subdirectory "_doc".

-Check out the subdirectory "components/mjd_hcsr501" for installation/wiring/usage instructions, data sheets, FAQ, photo's, etc. for the hardware and software.
+Go to the subdirectory "components/mjd_hcsr501" for installation/wiring/usage instructions, data sheets, FAQ, photo's, etc. for the hardware and software.